Geoffrey Keyes: World War II

-Postwar
+Post war

 After the war Keyes commanded the Seventh Army from 8 September 1945 until its deactivation on 31 March 1946.
 In December 1945 he was by his friend George S. Patton's side when the latter died.
 This was followed by command of the United States Third Army, Patton's former command, from 1946 to 1947.
 In 1947, Keyes was appointed United States High Commissioner on the Allied Council for Austria.
 He served as Director, Weapons Systems Evaluation Group (WSEG) from 1951 to 1954.

 Keyes retired from the army in 1954, after 41 years of service.
 He died on September 17, 1967, at Walter Reed Hospital in Washington, D.C., just a few weeks short of his 79th birthday.
 He is interred at West Point Cemetery.

 Decorations

 Lieutenant General Keyes's ribbon bar: